TcMenu/tcmenu-examples-starters/java/embeddedJavaDeviceUI/README.md

 This app framework is somewhat opinionated, but if it doesn't match with what you need, you can always look at the Java API examples.

+## Creating a project based on this code

+In either case the create project process will output a starter project very similar to this working project, you can then decide which of the optional components you want to keep, these are the components that are in the `optional` package.
+By default it will have a Jetty webserver that serves up browser based EmbedControlJS and a JavaFX UI.

+### From the CLI simply

+    tcmenu create-project -p RASPBERRY_PIJ -v -n "com.example.menu" "SimpleProject"

+Where `com.example.menu` is the Java package to put the source code in, and the project will be called "SimpleProject".

+### From TcMenu Designer UI

+Go to the `File -> New` option and select to create a Java/Raspberry PI project.
+Ensure the package name is filled in with the Java package name.

+### Loading into an IDE

+We use IntelliJ, but many IDEs support Java and you can consult their documentation for importing a maven (pom.xml) project.
+In IntelliJ simply create a new project from the POM file.

 ## How the app is organised.

 The application is split up into several files: